tomato42/marvin-toolkit/README.md

 It's safe to re-run the script, while it creates those directories it will not overwrite them or their contents.
-That also means, if you need to use newer version of tlsfuzzer, you will need to either update that git repo checkout or delete the directory and re-run the script.
+That also means, if you need to use newer version of tlsfuzzer, you will need to either update that git repo checkout manually or delete the directory and re-run the script.

 ### Generating the certificates